What question were you trying to answer? Could be:

 Don’t forget that you may wish to search unallocated disk space for deleted web cache information.
 See Digital Forensics Links.

-Is this actually a Forensics examination, where you care about preserving evidence, or is this a root cause examination, where discovery (not legally admissible evidence) is the goal.
+Is this actually a Forensics examination (where you care about preserving evidence) or is this an Incident Response root cause examination, where discovery (and not legally admissible evidence) is the goal?

 The answers affect the tool you choose and how you use it.
 For example, in a “concerned parent” scenario there is a single Windows machine using Internet Explorer, for which you have local access, and you want to learn the web sites visited.
 Use Mandiant Web Historian and inspect the C:\Users\<userid>\AppData\Local\Microsoft\Windows\History\History.IE5\index.dat file.
 (A firewall log of successful web connections would be of more help.)